bugzmanov/nes_ebook/src/chapter_5_1.md

 We will start with the most basic test covering main CPU features: instruction set, memory access, and CPU cycles.

-The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, and shows how the CPU platform should behave executing this test: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)
+The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, that shows how the execution should look like: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)

-The challenge is to create an execution log feature for our platform.
+Next goal is to generate similar execution log for the CPU while its running a program.

  <div style="text-align:center"><img src="./images/ch5.1/image_2_log_structure.png" width="80%"/></div>

-For now, we can ignore the last column and focus on the first 5.
+For now, we can ignore the last column and focus on the first five.

 The fourth column ```@ 80 = 0200 = 00``` is somewhat interesting.
 * The first number is the actual mem reference that we get if we apply an offset to the requesting address.
-0xE1 is using the "Indirect X" addressing mode.
-Thus the offset is defined by register X
+0xE1 is using the "Indirect X" addressing mode and the offset is defined by register X
-* The second number is a 2-byte target address that was fetched from [0x80 ..
-0x81]
+* The second number is a 2-byte target address that was fetched from **[0x80 ..
+0x81]**.
+In this case it's [*0x00*, *0x02*]
 * The third number is content of address cell 0x0200

 We already have a place to intercept CPU execution: